handsontable/handsontable/docs/next/guides/columns/column-width.md

 ## Overview

 By default, the column width adjusts to the width of the content.
-The minimum width is 50px, indluding 1px borders on the sides.
+The minimum width is `50px`, indluding `1px` for borders on the sides.
 The column size can be passed as a `constant`, an `array` or a `function`.

-The content inside a cell will wrap the content if it doesn't fit its width.
+The content inside a cell will be wrapped if it doesn't fit its size.

 ## Setting the column width as a constant